GoTolstoy/tolstoy-toly-kb/products/play/product/library/functions/publishing/by-layout/creating-a-widget-with-branching-and-floating-video.md

    - **Text color**:
      - That will be the color of the text on your widget and the text bubble.

-Widget Vs. Embed
+### Widget vs. Embed

 A widget will appear "over top" of the site - it will remain static in its position even when the user scrolls, and it expands only when clicked.
-It can also be customized. ​
+It can also be customized.

 An embedded Tolstoy is embedded into your very website.
-It is "attached" to the site, and will not follow the viewer while scrolling.
+It is "attached" to the site and will not follow the viewer while scrolling.